yiisoft/yii2/docs/guide/output-assets.md

 > Note: in the console environment some path aliases like '@webroot' and '@web' may not exist, so corresponding paths inside the configuration should be specified directly.

-JavaScript files are combined, compressed and written to `js/all-{ts}.js` where {ts} is replaced with current UNIX timestamp.
+JavaScript files are combined, compressed and written to `js/all-{hash}.js` where {hash} is replaced with the hash of the resulting file.

 `jsCompressor` and `cssCompressor` are console commands or PHP callbacks, which should perform JavaScript and CSS files compression correspondingly.
 You should adjust these values according to your environment.